-Hard Disk Drive vs. Solid State Drive
+1. Hard Disk Drive vs. Solid State Drive

 Data drives come in two form factors: the 3.5-inch drive and the 2.5-inch drive.

-Specifications and Performance
+3. Hard Drive Specifications and Performance

 Transfer speeds.
-The performance of a consumer-level HDD is determined by many factors, but revolutions per minute (RPMs) is an important one.
+The performance of a consumer-grade HDD is determined by many factors, but revolutions per minute (RPMs) is an important one.
 Higher RPMs means faster transferring of data to and from the drive.

-Also, ignore the drive’s SATA speed.
-For example, a modern drive might be listed as 3.0 GB/s and 7200 RPM.
-No HDD is ever going to be able to transfer data at speeds of 3.0 GB/s, but a 7200 RPM drive will always be faster than a 5400 RPM drive.
+You can ignore the drive’s SATA speed.
+For example, a modern drive might be listed as 3.0GB/s and 7200RPM.
+That first value is the SATA speed, which describes the theoretical maximum speed of a SATA connection.
+No HDD can transfer data at that kind of speed.
+However, a 7200RPM drive will always be faster than a 5400RPM drive.

 Cache space.
-When a hard disk needs to transfer data from one section of the drive to another, it utilizes a special area of embedded memory called the cache or buffer.
+When a hard disk needs to transfer data from one section of the drive to another, it utilizes a special area of embedded memory called the cache (or buffer).

-Larger cache will enable the data to be transferred faster (because more information can be stored at one time).
-Modern HDDs can have cache sizes ranging from 8 MB to 128 MB.
+A larger cache enables the data to transfer faster because more information can be stored at one time.
+Modern HDDs can have cache sizes ranging from 8MB to 256MB.

 Access times.
 Traditional HDDs have a couple of other factors that impact performance, such as the time it takes for the reader to position itself to read data from or write data to the drive.

-While it’s true that two 7200 RPM drives could have differing performances — e.g. one of them might be slower at repositioning the reader — there’s no standard way to compare access times.
-Plus, most hard drives perform at similar levels these days, so I wouldn’t worry too much about this particular detail.
+While it’s true that two 7200RPM drives could perform differently (e.g. one of them might be slower at re-positioning the disk reader), there’s no standard way to compare access times.
+Plus, most hard drives perform at similar levels these days, so don’t worry too much about this particular detail.

 For SSDs, you’ll want to look for sequential read and write speeds (also called sustained read and write speeds).
 As long as those speeds are within the SATA connector’s max speed, which they most likely will be, you should be fine.